Taxation of Partnerships

 Partnership Capital Accounts

 Partners can contribute money, assets, or services in exchange for their partnership interest.
-The value of the total contribution determines the partners' percentage ownership of the partnership and is recorded and updated continually in what is called the partners' capital account, which represents the equity of each partner in the partnership.
+The value of the total contribution determines each partner's percentage ownership of the partnership and is recorded and updated continually in what is called the partners' capital account, which represents the equity of each partner in the partnership.
 The distributive shares of income accrue to the partners' capital account and losses are deducted from it.
-The total equity of a partnership is determined in the same way as stockholders' equity for a corporation:
+The total equity of a partnership is determined like stockholders' equity for a corporation:

 Assets = Liabilities + Partners' Tax Capital Accounts